arc42/docs.arc42.org-site/_pages/home.md

 >### We stand with the people of Ukraine <span class="parent"><span class="ua-text"><i class="fas fa-heart children"></i></span><span class="ua-size children"><i class="fas fa-heart beat heart children"></i></span></span>
 >
->Please assist humanitarian efforts for the Ukrainian people and those affected by the military invasion of Ukraine by supporting international aid organizations, including the [International Committee of the Red Cross](https://www.icrc.org/en).
+>Please assist humanitarian efforts for the Ukrainian people and those affected by the military invasion of Ukraine by supporting international aid organizations, including the <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.icrc.org/en">International Committee of the Red Cross</a>.

 </div>